Irlanda3/javascript/README.md

 # javascript

-This is JavaScript practice and following tutorials Diff between for in and for of
+This is JavaScript practice and following tutorials Diff between for in and for of.